AdguardTeam/AdGuardDNS/doc/configuration.md

     The optional listen addresses and optional TLS configuration for the web service in addition to the ones in the DNS-over-HTTPS handlers.
-The `certificates` array has the same format as the one in a server group's [TLS settings](#sg-*-tls).
+The `certificates` array has the same format as the one in a server group's [TLS settings](#server_groups-*-tls).
 In the special case of `GET /robots.txt` requests, a special response is served; this response could be overwritten with static content.

     **Property example:**